" "

 If you believe you or a loved one has been harmed due to unsafe care, reporting your concerns to The Joint Commission can be a powerful step toward accountability and improvement.
 Your actions not only address your individual experience but also contribute to a safer healthcare system for all.

-For more information on filing a complaint, visit The Joint Commission's official page:
+If your concern has not been addressed by the healthcare organization you received care from, you can find more information on filing a complaint, at The Joint Commission's official page:

 bottom of page